firedrakeproject/firedrake/python/firedrake_docs/source/boundary_conditions.rst

    :class:`~firedrake.types.Matrix` object that records the fact that it is intended to be assembled from ``a``.

 2. At the :func:`~firedrake.solving.solve` call, Firedrake determines which boundary conditions to apply in the following priority order: first, boundary conditions supplied to the :func:`~firedrake.solving.solve` call.
-If no boundary conditions are supplied to the :func:`~firedrake.solving.solve` call, then any boundary conditions applied when :func:`~firedrake.solving.assemble` was called on A.
+If no boundary conditions are supplied to the :func:`~firedrake.solving.solve` call, then any boundary conditions applied when :func:`~firedrake.solving.assemble` was called on A are used, as are any boundary conditions subsequently added with :meth:`~firedrake.bcs.DiricletBC.apply`.

 3. In the linear system case, the Jacobian :class:`~ufl.form.Form` is ``a``.
 Using this and the boundary conditions, Firedrake assembles